 Some aspects related to security features of the TOE, including security objectives, assumptions, threats and organizational security policies, defined in the Security Target, are covered directly by the Platform.
-For details see par.
-2.5 of [TDS].
+For details see Appendix A of [TDS].

-7.3.2.2 Security functions
+7.3.2.2 Security features

-The TOE security functions are described in detail in par.
+The TOE security features are organized in security services, described in detail in par.
 7.1 of [TDS], the most significant aspects are below informally summarized: